abhijith/rule-engine/README.md

 #### Assumptions
 --
-** Request from a channel contains 3 fields
+* Request from a channel contains 3 fields
-  * country (String representation of country)
+  - country (String representation of country)
-  * channel (String representation of channel)
+  - channel (String representation of channel)
-  * preferences (Array of String representation of Category)
+  - preferences (Array of String representation of Category)

-** Categories are unique
+* Categories are unique

-** Channels are unique
+* Channels are unique

-** Preferences are unique
+* Preferences are unique

+* Adverts are unique

-** Adverts are unique and have constraints associated with them
+* Adverts have constraints associated with them.

+* Adverts have a global view limit

+* Adverts may have country or channel specific limits

+* Rules / Constraints can be either simple expressions or compound expressions combined using either conjuctions or disjunctions.

-** The application returns an advertisement or null for an advert matching request
+* The application returns an advertisement or null for an advertisement matching request

-** The application returns an advertisement for an advert id
+* The application returns an advertisement for an advertisement id

-** Rules / Constraints can be either simple expressions or compound experssions combined using either conjuctions or disjunctions.

 #### Components
 --
-** Request handler / webserver
+* Request handler / webserver

-** Advert selector
+* Advertisement selector

+* Rule engine

+#### Flow:
+--
+* Webserver accepts requests

+* Advertisement selector iterates through _live_ and _available_ advertisements.

+* Rule evaluates request against advertisement constraints and returns true|false.

-	* returns an advertisement (ties are broken arbitrarily) if constraints are satisfied for one or more Advertisements.
+* An advertisement is returned if one or more advertisements satisfy the constraints (ties are broken arbitrarily).

-** Rule engine
+#### Component descriptions

 ** Types / Classes
 	* Request